Razyapoo/KGBClusteringDocumentation/user_documentation.md

 <h1 id="motivation">Motivation</h1>

-We all know how zoom in/out works on mapping platforms such as [google maps](https://maps.google.com), maps.cz, etc. Zoom is used to increase or decrease the zoom level at a specific point and show more or less detail on a map.
+We all know how zoom in/out works on mapping platforms such as [google maps](https://maps.google.com), maps.cz, etc. Zoom is used to increase or decrease the zoom level at a specific point and show more or less detail on the map.

-The extension of the original Knowledge Graph browser is inspired by such mapping platforms.
+The extension of the original Knowledge Graph browser is inspired by such feature of the mapping platforms.

 <h1 id="glossary">Glossary</h1>